tobixdev/rdf-fusion/lib/rdf-fusion/README.md

-GraphFusion
+RdfFusion
 ========

 TBD

-Here is an example of using GraphFusion:
+Here is an example of using RdfFusion:
 ```rust
 use std::error::Error;
 use graphfusion::store::Store;